eakirtas/deepbots/README.md

     <img src="./doc/img/agent_env_loop.svg">
 </p>

-Deepbots follows this exact same agent-environment loop with only difference that the agent, which is responsible to choose the action, runs on supervisor and the observations are received by robot.
-The goal of deepbots framework is to hide this communication to the user, especially to those who are familiar with the OpenAI gym.
-More specific, `SupervisorEnv` is the interface which is used from Reinforcement Learning algorithms and follows the OpenAI Gym environment.
-Deepbots frameworks provides different levels of abstraction according to the user need.
-On the other hand, goal of the framework is to provide different wrappers for a great amount of robots.
-Currently, the communication between `Supervisor` and `Robot` is achieved via `emitter` and `receiver`.
+Deepbots follows this exact agent-environment loop with the only difference being that the agent, which is responsible to choose an action, runs on the Supervisor and the observations are acquired by the robot.
+The goal of the deepbots framework is to hide this communication from the user, especially from those who are familiar with the OpenAI gym environment.
+More specifically, `SupervisorEnv` is the interface which is used by the Reinforcement Learning algorithms and follows the OpenAI Gym environment logic.
+The Deepbots framework provides different levels of abstraction according to the user's needs.
+Moreover, a goal of the framework is to provide different wrappers for a wide range of robots.
+Currently, the communication between the `Supervisor` and the `Robot` is achieved via an `emitter` and a `receiver`.

 <p align="center">
     <img src="./doc/img/deepbots_overview.png">
 </p>

-Precisely, on one hand `emitter` is the entity, which is provided by webots, that broadcasts a message to the world.
-On the other hand, `receiver` is the entity that is used to receive the messages came from the world.
+On one hand, the `emitter` is an entity, which is provided by Webots, that broadcasts messages to the world.
+On the other hand, the `receiver` is an entity that is used to receive messages from the world.
 Consequently, the agent-environment loop is transformed accordingly.
-Firstly, Robot uses their sensors to retrieve observation from the worlds and in turn uses the emitter component to broadcast those observation.
-Secondly, Supervisor receives the observations via receiver component and in turn, agent uses them to choose a action.
-It should be noted that the observation agents uses might be extended from the supervisor.
-For example, a model uses lidar sensors from the robot but also the euclidean distance between robot and an object.
-As it is expected, the robot does not know the euclidean distance, only supervisors does.
+Firstly, the Robot uses its sensors to retrieve the observation from the World and in turn uses the emitter component to broadcast this observation.
+Secondly, the Supervisor receives the observation via the receiver component and in turn, the agent uses it to choose an action.
+It should be noted that the observation the agent uses might be extended from the supervisor.
+For example, a model might use lidar sensors installed on the Robot, but also the euclidean distance between the Robot and an object.
+As it is expected, the Robot does not know the euclidean distance, only the Supervisor can calculate it, because it has access to all entities in the World.

 <p align="center">
     <img src="./doc/img/workflow_diagram.png">